AndreasExner/AgentsHackathon/Setup/Sandbox environment setup guide.md

 The credentials will be provided at the beginning of the event!

-<red>If you are already using the Windows App you have to sign-out first!</red>
+<span style="color:red">If you are already using the Windows App you have to sign-out first!</span>

 <img src="https://github.com/AndreasExner/AgentsHackathon/blob/main/Media/Screenshot_2025-04-30_124916.png?raw=true" alt="image" width="75%" height="auto">